10 Endrathukulla

-10 Endrathukulla is a 2015 Indian Tamil-language road action film directed by Vijay Milton and produced by A. R. Murugadoss under the banner A. R. Murugadoss Productions and Fox Star Studios.
+10 Endrathukulla is a 2015 Indian Tamil-language road action film written and directed by Vijay Milton and produced by A. R. Murugadoss under the banner A. R. Murugadoss Productions and Fox Star Studios.
 The film stars Vikram and Samantha Ruth Prabhu, alongside Pasupathy, Rahul Dev and Abhimanyu Singh.

 Made on a budget of ₹40 crore, principal photography and filming took place in February 2014.
 The film was slated for a January 2015 release, but was postponed, due to the release of I (2015).
 10 Endrathukulla was released on 21 October 2015, coinciding with the Dusshera festival.
 The film received mixed reviews.
 This film was a box office bomb.